How should my chatbot interact? A survey on human-chatbot interaction design

 Although chatbots' social characteristics have been explored in the literature, this knowledge is spread across several domains in which chatbots have been studied, such as customer services, education, finances, and travel.
-In the HCI domain, some studies focus on investigating the social aspects of human-chatbot interactions (see, e.g., \cite{ciechanowski2018shades, ho2018psychological, lee2017enhancing}).
-However, most studies focus on a single or small set of characteristics (e.g., \cite{mairesse2009can, schlesinger2018let}); in other studies, the social characteristics emerged as secondary, exploratory results (e.g., \cite{tallyn2018ethnobot, toxtli2018understanding}).
+In the HCI domain, some studies focus on investigating the social aspects of human-chatbot interactions (see, e.g., \citet{ciechanowski2018shades, ho2018psychological, lee2017enhancing}).
+However, most studies focus on a single or small set of characteristics (e.g., \citet{mairesse2009can, schlesinger2018let}); in other studies, the social characteristics emerged as secondary, exploratory results (e.g., \citet{tallyn2018ethnobot, toxtli2018understanding}).
 It has become difficult to find evidence regarding what characteristics are important for designing a particular chatbot, and what research opportunities exist in the field.

-A lack of studies bring together the social characteristics that influence the way users perceive and behave toward chatbots.
+Whilst the literature has extensively reviewed the technical aspects of chatbots design (e.g., \citet{ramesh2017survey, thorne2017chatbots, winkler2018unleashing, ahmad2018review, walgama2017chatbots, deshpande2017survey, masche2017review}), a lack of studies brings together the social characteristics that influence the way users perceive and behave toward chatbots.
 To fill this gap, this survey compiles research initiatives for understanding the impact of chatbots' social characteristics on the interaction.
 We bring together literature that is spread across several research areas.
-From our analysis of 58 scientific studies, we derive a conceptual model of social characteristics, aiming to help researchers and designers identify what characteristics are relevant to their context and how their design choices influence the way humans perceive the chatbots.
+From our analysis of 56 scientific studies, we derive a conceptual model of social characteristics, aiming to help researchers and designers identify the subset of characteristics that are relevant to their context and how adopting--or neglecting--a particular characteristic may influence the way humans perceive the chatbots.
 The research question that guided our investigation was: \textbf{What chatbot social characteristics benefit human interaction and what are the challenges and strategies associated with them?}